microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 Requires `Wave` or `ThreadGroup` scope matrix.

 Returns the number of matrix components accessible to the current thread.
-If the matrix's elements are stored in a packed type `Length` will return the number of packed elements (e.g. if a thread has 8 accessible elements of `int8` type which are packed into 2 `int8_t4_packed`, `Length` will return 2).
+If the matrix's elements are stored in a packed type, `Length` will return the number of packed elements (e.g. if a thread has 8 accessible elements of `int8` type packed into 2 `int8_t4_packed`, `Length` will return 2).
 The mapping and distribution of threads to matrix elements is opaque and implementation-specific.
 The value returned by `Length` may be different for each thread.
 The sum of the values returned by `Length` across all threads must